praxisnyc/v5/README.md

 - borders as panels, windows
 - poker table (slides repeat for each person)
 - cartoon physics pin group (you can minimize it and expand it again without losing position)

+## bugsbunny picnic

+- borders as affordance
+- shared destiny (internal consistency)
+- groups as proposals, with arguments stacked inside it
+- arguments can be:
+	- cards
+	- image crops
+	- animated crop
+	- groups
+- tucked-in objects (kinda personal)

+## timeline recall

+- possibility to add chapters
+- skip to next chapter

 ## font selection criteria